Updated: May 26, 2023, at 11:16 a.m.

 Under the influence of drugs or alcohol, many people find themselves more likely to engage in dangerous activities like having unprotected sex.
 This increases the risk of contracting a sexually transmitted disease.
 Justin’s home life and family history of substance use made it hard for him to avoid unhealthy and risky behavior.
 Our environments, friends and family play a big role in recovery and how we behave.

-If you think your teenager is displaying signs of underage drinking or drug use, don’t hesitate to find help for them.
+If you think your teenager is displaying signs of substance use, like underage drinking or illegal drug use, don’t hesitate to find help for them.
 At Landmark Recovery, we provide addiction treatment programs designed to safely taper the body off drugs and alcohol.
 Then, patients learn how to cope with temptations and triggers.
+Teenagers must be at least 18 years.

 Call 888-448-0302 to talk to a recovery specialist.
 Our confidential phone line is available 24/7.
 A staff member will answer questions or walk you through the admissions process.